Margin of Error Definition

 Margin of Error

-When strategists and analytics conduct polls and interviews, they don’t encompass the entire group of people they intend to question — it is simply impossible to perform and is very expensive.
-For this reason, during interviews, a particular number of people participate in questioning, and the possible error of percent calculations refers to the error of margin.
+Margin of Error — a measure that can be used in the case of polls and interviews conducted by strategists and analysts.
+They do not include the entire population that they are planning to survey — it is just impossible to do and the cost is very high.
+Thus, in interviews, a certain number of people take part in questioning, and the possible error of percent calculations is related to the error of margin.

 The margin usually represents +/-3% of potential error, which gives those who need this statistical data an understanding of potential followers or opponents of the idea and helps make a more informed decision.